MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-queues-manage-activities-cases.md

 > [!IMPORTANT]
 >
 > - Private queues are a great way to organize cases, but they don't restrict access to the records they contain.
-If your organization handles sensitive data and needs to restrict access to queue items or fields, explore the different options given in [Dynamics 365 security model](../customerengagement/on-premises/developer/security-dev/security-model.md).
+If your organization handles sensitive data and needs to restrict access to queue items or fields, explore the different options available in [Dynamics 365 security model](../customerengagement/on-premises/developer/security-dev/security-model.md).
 > - If unified routing is enabled, make sure that the **Queue** form, which is the default form, exists and hasn't been removed through customization.
 Otherwise, you'll not be able to create a basic queue in Customer Service Hub.

-## Create a basic queue in Customer Service Hub
+## Create a queue in Customer Service Hub

 **To create or edit a queue**